 Palestine Is Still the Issue

-John Pilger made the film 'Palestine Is Still The Issue' in 1977.
+John Pilger first made the film 'Palestine Is Still The Issue' in 1977.
 It told how almost a million Palestinians had been forced off their land in 1948, and again in 1967.
-Twenty five years later, John Pilger returns to the West Bank of Jordan and Gaza, and to Israel, to ask why the Palestinians, whose right of return was affirmed by the United Nations more than half a century ago, are still caught in a terrible limbo - refugees in their own land, controlled by Israel in the longest military occupation in modern times.
+Twenty five years later, John Pilger returned to the West Bank of Jordan and Gaza, and to Israel, to ask why the Palestinians, whose right of return was affirmed by the United Nations more than half a century ago, are still caught in a terrible limbo - refugees in their own land, controlled by Israel in the longest military occupation in modern times.

 "If we are to speak of the great injustice here, nothing has changed," says Pilger at the start of the film, "What has changed is that the Palestinians have fought back.
 Stateless and humiliated for so long, they have risen up against Israel’s huge military regime, although they themselves have no army, no tanks, no American planes and gunships or missiles.
 Some have committed desperate acts of terror, like suicide bombing.
 But, for Palestinians, the overriding, routine terror, day after day, has been the ruthless control of almost every aspect of their lives, as if they live in an open prison.
 This film is about the Palestinians and a group of courageous Israelis united in the oldest human struggle, to be free."